kuujo/vertigo/README.md

 and are hidden from event bus address details which are defined in network configurations.
 This is the element that makes Vertigo components reusable.

-Vertigo messages are guaranteed to arrive in order.
+Vertigo messages are guaranteed to arrive *in the order in which they were sent* and to only be processed *exactly once*.
 Vertigo also provides an API that allows for logical grouping and ordering of collections of messages known as [groups](#working-with-message-groups).
 Groups are strongly ordered named batches of messages that can be nested.